 B 4.7 Precautionary Approach

 To promote sustainable fishing, the ‘precautionary approach’ to limit fishing effort will be adopted where information about the resource status and ecosystem productivity is insufficient to determine maximum sustainable harvest levels.
-This means that fishing should generally be permitted taking into consideration prevailing socio-economic considerations,.
+This means that fishing should generally be permitted taking into consideration prevailing socio-economic considerations.
 Fishing effort levels should be set within the known productive capacity of the system until more robust information is available to determine sustainable harvest limits.

 B 4.8 Value chain approach